-Netflix has hired Amir Rahimi as its Vice President of Game Studios, and Leanne Loombe as its Head of External Game Development, as part of the company’s movement into the video game space.
+Netflix has hired Amir Rahimi as its Vice President of Game Studios, and Leanne Loombe as its Head of External Game Development, as part of the company’s movement into the

 In July 2021, Netflix appointed former EA and Zynga executive Mike Verdu as the streaming service’s VP of Game Development.
 It subsequently announced that it had acquired the developers of narrative adventure game Oxenfree, Night Dive Studios.